 b.
 Is determined by the Board to be sufficiently experienced and qualified to provide volunteer dental care and the dentist will be supervised in the volunteer setting by a dentist who agrees to be responsible for ensuring that the care provided by the applicant meets the minimum standards of professional competence;

 c.
-Is a resident of a board-approved specialty program; or
+Is a resident of a Board-approved specialty program; or

 d.
-The board determines that the applicant is qualified and satisfies the criteria specified under North Dakota Century Code section 43-28-10.1.
+The Board determines that the applicant is qualified and satisfies the criteria specified under North Dakota Century Code section 43-28-10.1.

 2. The applicant completes the form provided by the Board, including proof of CPR certification, a non-refundable fee, and any materials that may be requested by the Board.